 Every image I had about a destination wedding in paradise before I got married was one of crystal clear waters, powder white sand, a cool breeze in the air and friends and family with smiling faces looking into the camera.
 I had picked a location that certainly had the most beautiful colored water.
 Turks and Caicos is known for its gorgeous water and the beach went on and on for miles.
 The resort had so much to offer our guests that I was sure they would have the most beaming smiles on their faces.

 So what was I forgetting???
-Ah yes, the weather!
+Ah yes, the travel !

 We had picked a date in June, which though is in the very beginning of the hurricane season, wasn’t statistically the time for a hurricane to hit that area.
 But I was still worried about rain.
 Rain can totally wash away all the dreamy visions you had expected.
 I know that you can’t control the weather, so do you just cross your fingers and pray?
 Do you avoid Hurricane Season all together?
 Well technically, that would mean from June-Nov 1st (almost half of the year).
 What is a bride to do?
 There is a fabulous new website out that could help you plan your wedding a year in advance based on what the weather will be like. www.WeatherTrends360.com is this revolutionary site that actually PREDICTS the weather 360 days in advance!
 It is free to use, though you need to create a user name and register.
 I am not saying that it is 100% accurate, but at least it gives you a more realistic idea of the weather forecast EVEN before you set the date.
 This is the 21st centuries version of the Farmer’s Almanac.